foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab9.rst

 ----------
 A Real Time Operating System (RTOS) is an operating system intended to serve real-time applications that process data in limited time as it comes in.
 Being within time bound and highly reliable are two important characters of RTOS.

-As resources becoming abundant for morden micro processors, the cost to run RTOS is become increasingly neglectable.
-RTOS also provides event-driven mode for better utilizaion of CPU with efficiency.
+As resources becoming abundant for modern micro processors, the cost to run RTOS is become increasingly neglectable.
+RTOS also provides event-driven mode for better utilization of CPU with efficiency.
 Among RTOSs for micro processors, FreeRTOS stands out as a free for use, opensourced RTOS with complete documents.
 These are the reasons of why we choose to learn FreeRTOS in this lab.

 Design
 ------